- Practice Areas

 The biker’s body did pinwheels 20 feet into the air and she landed on the top of her head.
 Her bike was thrown 100 feet farther up 11th Avenue.

-All of us in the cars nearby immediately jumped out to help her and we called 911.
-The biker was unresponsive, but then she started making noises and moving.
+All of us in cars nearby jumped out to help her and we called 911.
+The biker was nonresponsive but then she started making noises and moving.
 However, she was definitely severely injured, with head injuries and broken bones.
+She had on a dress but no helmet.

-Since the accident was her fault, this poor woman will be responsible for all of her own medical bills, lost wages, and more.
+Tragically, because the accident was the biker’s fault, she will be responsible for all of her own medical bills, lost wages, and more.
 I felt like I was watching a life destroyed right in front of me, even though it looked like she would live.

 Here are the lessons we can all learn from this tragedy:

-Over the years, I have found that most bicyclists don’t know Denver’s bicycle laws.
-(Those who do know the laws often tend to ignore them, but that is truly unwise.)
-Therefore, I thought I’d share some of the Denver laws that particularly apply to bicyclists who choose to traverse Denver’s city streets:
+In the interest of spreading good information, I thought I’d share some of the Denver laws that particularly apply to bicyclists who choose to traverse Denver’s city streets:

-Read this document from CDOT to learn more about Colorado Bicycling Laws.
+Read this document to learn more about Colorado Bicycling Laws.

 Of course, many bicyclists know the laws and adhere to them, but Colorado drivers are impatient (and growing more impatient as our roads become more congested).
 Here are the rights you can expect as a biker in Colorado: